xdmushui/partner-center-sdk/develop/confirm-customer-consent-customer-agreement.md

 ---
 title: Confirm customer acceptance of Microsoft Customer Agreement
-description: Confirm customer acceptance of the Microsoft Customer Agreement. ms.date: 02/04/2020 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
+description: Learn how to confirm customer acceptance of the Microsoft Customer Agreement using Partner Center APIs. ms.date: 02/04/2020 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
 ---

-# Confirm customer acceptance of Microsoft Customer Agreement
+# Confirm customer acceptance of the Microsoft Customer Agreement using Partner Center APIs

 **Applies to:**